JumpTask logo

 • 3.
 Graphic designer

 • 4.
-Software developer
+Software engineer or software developer

 • 5.
 Microtasker